solus-css/solus-tachyons-sass/readme.md

 ## Sass variables

-Tachyons-Haru has variables and Sass mixins for each Tachyons utility class.
-Sass variable names are identical to their custom property names, as established by [tachons-sass](https://github.com/tachyons-css/tachyons-sass) from which this project is a fork.
-See also [tachyons-custom](https://github.com/tachyons-haru/tachyons-custom) which offeres an identical suite of custom variables, with the noteable exception of properties related to colors [ie skins](https://github.com/tachyons-haru/tachyons-custom/blob/master/src/_variables.css), where [tachyons-custom](https://github.com/tachyons-haru/tachyons-custom) has a greatly expanded color property set, which diverges from the parent project.
+Tachyons-Haru has Sass variables and mixins to genteate each of Tachyons' utility classes.
+Sass variable names are identical to their custom property counterpart, a pattern established by [tachons-sass](https://github.com/tachyons-css/tachyons-sass) from which this project is a fork.
+See also [tachyons-custom](https://github.com/tachyons-haru/tachyons-custom) which offeres a near identical suite of custom variables, with the noteable exception of properties related to colors [ie skins](https://github.com/tachyons-haru/tachyons-custom/blob/master/src/_variables.css), where [tachyons-custom](https://github.com/tachyons-haru/tachyons-custom) has a greatly expanded color property set, diverging from the parent project.

 Sass global variables are defined in the file `_all_variables.scss`.

 ## Sass Mixins

-Each Tachyons partial group is utililies a matched collection of mixins, defined in a `*-mixins.scss`, where the mixin name follows the equivilant Tachyons utility class name:
+Each Tachyons partial group utilises a matched collection of mixins.
+Mixins are defined in `*-mixins.scss` files where the mixin name is the same to the Tachyons class name:

 ```scss
 @include ma3